 Other: Camping available on site

-Note that all roads in the park may not be suitable for low-clearance vehicles.
+Note: Roads in the park may not be suitable for low-clearance vehicles.
 Park visitors are recommended to protect their vehicle with chicken wire to deter porcupines from chewing on rubber hoses and tires.

 Trail Conditions: BC Parks